What Are the Arizona Tint Laws? Tint Regulations

 Arizona law enforcement can pull you over on suspicion of a front window that is too dark.
 Most officers will use a tint meter to determine whether or not this is too dark.
 A tint meter measures how much light passes through your window.
 If you tint your windows too dark, the officer will give you a ticket.

-If you end up getting a ticket, Arizona state has a ‘fix-it ticket” called the Equipment Repair Order.
-You only pay a small fine while providing proof that you get window tint removal to remove the violation.
+If you get a ticket, Arizona State has a ‘fix-it ticket” called the Equipment Repair Order.
+You only pay a small fine when you prove that you got window tint removal to remove the violation.
 If you do not do this, you can pay a fine of up to $250.

-- It is illegal to operate any car with window tinting that does not meet AZ legal requirements.
+• Operating any car with window tinting that does not meet AZ legal requirements is illegal.

 Protect Your Vehicle with the Right Window Tint Installation